Hinglaj Mata Temple: Sacred Valley of Hinglaj

-Lord Ram's pilgrimage to Hinglaj
+Rama's pilgrimage to Hinglaj

 After killing Ravana, Rama returned from exile to ascend to the throne of Ayodhya.
 A sage Kumbodhar explained that to cleanse himself of this sin, Rama would have to make a pilgrimage to Hinglaj Mata, the only place that could purify him.
 Rama followed the advice and immediately left with his army for Hinglaj.
 Sita, Lakshmana, and Hanuman also accompanied him.

 At the mountain pass, the goddess's army, which guarded the entry to her empire (Sacred Valley of Hinglaj) stopped them and a war broke out in which the goddess's army defeated Rama's army and told him that his army must retreat.
 When Rama sent a messenger to the goddess to inquire why she fought him, she responds that he must return to his first stop, which is now called Ram Bagh, and make the journey again as a simple pilgrim.

 Therefore, Rama left his entourage, his army, and vehicles behind and set out to walk to the shrine accompanied only by his closest friends.
 Rama's men were devastated at not being allowed to accompany their lord to the goddess's abode.
 The Devi thus promised them that their descendants will, at some point in time, all come back to do the pilgrimage.
 For guidance through the harsh desert, Rama called on the pious Lalu Jasraj, a hermit who resided nearby at some hot springs, to be their charidar for the yatra.
 Only now did the goddess allow the group to cross the pass.

 After only a few kilometers, Sita became thirsty in the burning desert heat and requested that Hanuman and Lakshmana bring her water.
 Hanuman tried to extract water from the soil by stomping his foot violently on the ground, but this produces only a dry riverbed.
 With the same aim, Lakshmana shot an arrow into the mountain range, but only succeeded in detaching one of the hills.
 In agony, Sita placed her palm down on the soil and thereby made five wells appear, from which the group drank.
 These five wells are known as Seeta Koowas.
 The river followed by a series of five wells reportedly produced either by the power of Sita or by Hinglaj herself.
 But these landmarks are not seen today.

 After a physically challenging journey, Rama reached the shrine of the goddess, and the Devi granted him purification of his sin.
 To mark his completed yātrā, he carved the symbols of the Sun and Moon on the mountain opposite the temple which can be seen even today.

 Hinglaj pilgrims before going to Hinglaj go to Khari Nadi, where people take a bath in the ocean and worship Rama.

-Hinglaj Sheva Mandali
+Hinglaj Seva Mandali

 The Hinglaj Sheva Mandali is the temple committee established to promote an annual pilgrimage to the shrine.
-It was created on January 5, 1986, and continues to be the main organization serving the Hinglaj Mata temple and its pilgrims.
+It was created on 5 January 1986, and continues to be the main organization serving the Hinglaj Mata temple and its pilgrims.